georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

 Changing the threshold did not result in better performance numbers, they actually stayed the same.
 The reason for this is may be due to the the model having a small test set, I initially did a 80:20 split.
 I resplit the dataset with a 60:40 split to see if the model predicted better on the larger test set.

-**Model Assessment with larger test set
+**Model Assessment with larger test set, 60:40 Split

 ```
 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size = 0.4, random_state = 42, stratify = y)
 ```

 After the new split, besides re-encoding categorical variables and re-scalling the features, I reran feature selection with this larger training set and the optimal features number went from 3 to 28.
+The splitting of the data to make a larger test set, helped with increasing the number of optimal features, which helps with the overfitting concern.

 ![alt text](/img/posts/fraud_prod/graphs/LR_optimal_threshold_update.png)